FAQs About Liability Coverages

 Equine Clubs and Associations Liability coverage is available.
 This is a liability policy that protects the club and its members in the event of a lawsuit by a third party for bodily injury or property damage.
 The policy will pay for your defense costs as well as pay claims up to the policy limits.

-The basic policy covers the organization year-round for club member-only functions, and includes coverage for seven listed public event days with additional days available.
-A public event day is an event the organization runs such as a horse show or clinic to which the general public is invited.
+The basic policy covers the organization year-round for club member-only functions and includes coverage for seven listed public event days with additional days available.
+A public event day is an event the organization runs, such as a horse show or clinic, to which the general public is invited.
 This policy covers you for the actual event days and includes days for setup and takedown.
+Public event days are only covered when the company is notified in advance, and they are specifically added to the policy.

 top